September 10th, 2018

 - If there is a lot of activity in a Buzz thread, each notification email now displays the correct thread history, instead of each email containing the same comments.

 May 5th, 2018

-We fixed the issue that prevented our Mendix Cloud v4 users from uploading and restoring big backups (larger than ~30GB) to their environments.
+- We fixed an issue that prevented our Mendix Cloud v4 users from uploading and restoring big backups (larger than ~30GB) to their environments.
 It has been tested with the archives (~90GBs) on Mendix Cloud v4.

-We addressed and fixed the issue that caused Mendix Cloud v4 users in the Asia Pacific time zone to receive the wrong timestamps when they downloaded daily logs.
+- We addressed and fixed an issue that caused Mendix Cloud v4 users in the Asia Pacific time zone to receive the wrong timestamps when they downloaded daily logs.

 April 9th, 2018

 - As of today, Mendix Cloud v4 users will be able to create and restore backups of their environments via REST API.
 Detailed information can be found in the Deploy API documentation.